xpdota/guide-scratch/3pty/LogGuide.md

   cut is always 1-8 in that order.
 Playstation markers are always circle, triangle, square, cross.
     * Advantage: Works fine if the mechanic allows for it.
     * Disadvantage: Requires the mechanic to put out a fixed set of markers in a consistent order.
-Also the flakiest in the event that SE decides to make subtle changes.
+Also the flakiest in the event that SE decides to make subtle changes because it relies on an implementation detail (the order in which the markers are applied).
     * Example: Triggernometry limit cut trigger

 ### Line 28 (0x1C): NetworkRaidMarker (Floor Marker)